 Following his retirement Moss continued to play an active part in public life, including serving as a mentor to Victoria Woodards (b.
 1965), a close friend and former assistant who followed him into politics and onto the Tacoma City Council.

-As of 2016, Moss lived in Tacoma with his fourth wife.
+Moss lived in Tacoma with his fourth wife.
 He was the father of three children: Michael Glenn Moss, Richard Dean Moss, and Terri Catherine Moss (d.
 2007).
 His sisters, Martha Lois Brown and Dorothy Jo Tulliver, also lived in Tacoma.
+He died September 21, 2020.